yashshah14093/Content-Writing/PRIORITY-QUEUE.md

 Let's implement other operations also.

-- #### Inserting an element into heap
+- #### Inserting an element into the heap

-Add element into heap at the end and maintain order using slideUp operation.
+Add element into a heap at the end and maintain order using slideUp operation.

     public void insert(int element){
         // increment size to add new element